arcology-network/binary-releases/README.md

 ## 5. Set Up the Testnet

 The hosting machines are ready by now, the next step is to set up node clusters on the hosting machine.
-The [deployment](https://github.com/arcology-network/deployment) project contains a set of tools to automate the process.
-Once testnet is live, it is ready to process transactions.
+The [deployment project](https://github.com/arcology-network/deployment) contains a set of tools to automate the process.

 ## 6. Login to the Docker Image